ndejong/pfsense_fauxapi/README.md

 <hash> = sha256(<apisecret><timestamp><nonce>)
 ```

+NB: that the timestamp value is internally passed to the PHP `strtotime` function
+which can interpret a wide variety of timestamp formats together with a timezone.
+A tidy timestamp format that the `strtotime` PHP function can be obtained in
+bash using `date --utc +%Y%m%dZ%H%M%S` where the `Z` date-time seperator also
+specifies the UTC timezone.

 This is all handled in the [client libraries](#user-content-client_libraries)
 provided, but as can be seen it is relatively easy to implement even in a Bash
 shell script.